Trimming Your RC Plane

 Centre of Gravity

-But an rc plane rarely has one exact point of balance; the acceptable CG usually lies within a narrow range, and the precise location of the Centre of Gravity can be moved within this range, without having any adverse effects on the plane's flight characteristics.
+RC planes rarely have one exact point of balance; the acceptable CG usually lies within a narrow range, and the precise location of the Centre of Gravity can be moved within this range, without having any adverse effects on the plane's flight characteristics.
 It's only when you move the CG outside of its range do the problems begin.

-This moving of the CG fore or aft, within its range, is a major part of correctly trimming your rc airplane, because any movement of the CG will slightly effect your plane's pitch attitude, elevator sensitivity and how it wants to fly as a result.
+This moving of the CG fore or aft, within its range, is a major part of correctly trimming your rc airplane.
+Any movement of the CG will slightly effect your plane's pitch attitude, elevator sensitivity and how it wants to fly as a result.

 If you move the CG forward then this increases the plane's stability (up to a point) and generally makes it less sensitive to elevator inputs.
 Conversely, moving the CG rearwards increases the sensitivity to elevator inputs and makes the plane less stable - but better for aerobatics.
 Moving the CG too far rearwards will make the plane completely uncontrollable.

-Balancing your rc airplane correctly (as per that other page) in the first place is very important, but once balanced you can tweak the CG position to improve the plane's flight characteristics, and to suit your personal preferences.
+Balancing your rc airplane correctly in the first place is very important, but once balanced you can tweak the CG position to improve the plane's flight characteristics, and to suit your personal preferences.

 Reduce power and apply down elevator to put the plane in to a steep dive - greater than 45°.